 To protect against chemical harm it is important to separate chemicals from food, equipment, utensils, linens, and single-use items.
-If chemicals are stored directly above or next to any of these items, they could spill onto the item and contaminate it.
+Do not spill overhead chemicals.

-As an employer OSHA requires you to have MSDS or Material Safety Data Sheets in place describing the dangers of the chemicals, contact info for the manufacturer, ingredients, chemical characteristics and more.
+As an employer OSHA requires you to have SDS or Safety Data Sheets in place describing the dangers of the chemicals, contact info for the manufacturer, ingredients, chemical characteristics and more.

 This labeling system makes up the foundation of OSHA’s required hazardous communication program.
 Other requirements of the program state an employer must: